 -

-Robot charges but won’t start cleaning: Perform a system restart and confirm the app shows “Fully Charged.”
+Robot charges but will not start cleaning: restart the system and confirm the app shows a full charge

 -

-Firmware update interrupted charging: Reboot and reattempt the update through the app.
+Firmware update interrupted charging: reboot the robot and retry the update through the app

-These quick checks resolve most short-term charging interruptions and prevent future hardware wear.
+These checks can often resolve short-term charging interruptions before they become larger hardware problems.

 Why is my robot vacuum not charging?